mchmarny/debug-tools/README.md

 # debug-tools

-Small container image with common network, storage, kernel, k8s debug tools.
+Container image with common network, storage, kernel, and k8s debug tools.

 > This image is rebuilt weekly, see [verification](#verification) section for SBOM and SLSA provenance attestation.